JearStar/Foodie/README.md

    ```

     locally within the `/frontend` folder.
 This will generate a `/build` directory located at `/frontend/build`.
 3. Upload this newly generated `build` directory to `/frontend` in the project on the ugrad server.
-The `build` directory is not uploaded to GitHub, nor are you able to run any `npm` commands on the ugrad server
+The `build` directory is not committed to GitHub, nor are you able to run any `npm` commands on the ugrad server
    so this must be done locally.
 5. Make sure the `.env` file on the ugrad server has the correct credentials for the database. i.e. change
     ```